-Biden’s test: How to lead US out of virus ‘dark winter’
+Plunged into virus ‘dark winter,’ Biden must lead US out

 WASHINGTON (AP) — President-elect Joe Biden predicted he would take office amid a “dark winter,” and the outlook is only getting bleaker.

 No matter his first acts in the White House, the raging coronavirus pandemic could take another 100,000 American lives in his first month as president after crossing the grim marker of 400,000 deaths this week.
-He inherits a country weary from 10 months of lockdowns and business closures, divided by a year of attacks on public health professionals and tantalized by the promise of widespread vaccination that will take months to have much effect.
+He inherits a country weary from 10 months of lockdowns and business closures, divided by attacks on public health professionals and tantalized by the promise of widespread vaccination that will take months to have much effect.

 Yet at noon on Wednesday, the virus, and the nation’s response to it, will be Biden’s responsibility.